-REQUIRED TEXT: Access to an electronic version of the textbook (Chemistry in Context, 8th ed., American Chemical Society) and to the homework activities is included in your course fees.
+REQUIRED TEXT: Your student account will be automatically assessed a fee for access to an electronic version of the textbook (Chemistry in Context, 8th ed., American Chemical Society) and to the homework activities.
 You can access the course text and homework activities immediately by following the instructions provided under the "Start Here" heading in Canvas.
 If you have any questions about this process, please e-mail your instructor.
 A copy of the text is available on at the Marston Science Library reserves.